rackerlabs/rackspace-how-to/content/cloud-servers/investigating-compromised-servers.md

 formatting the server.

 However, in this example, we know that the attacker gained root privileges.
 They also might have exploited phpMyAdmin.
-After the backdoor phpshell loaded, the attacker was able to perform a local root exploit to escalate their privileges.
+After the backdoor PHP Shell loaded, the attacker was able to perform a local root exploit to escalate their privileges.

 Run the following commands to find hidden files and directories in the world-readable directories to which Apache typically writes `tmp` files: